 These key London attractions are clustered within walking distance of one another along the Thames.

-In the evening, you could max out the pass further by taking a boat ride along the Thames or seeing a movie at one of the Curzon cinemas.
+In the evening, you could max out the pass further by seeing a movie at one of the Curzon cinemas.

 Day two of this sample itinerary starts by visiting Westminster Abbey before taking a short train ride to Windsor.